JuthyNadi-a/github_task/README.md

-The file has github tasks
+The file has github tasks.